Genesis-Front-End-School/clean-code-principes-dima-cherednyk/README.md

 ### View components are divided to:

 - presentation sublayer;
-- structural sublayer; are responsible for the structure, do not receive anything and do not know about Api and store (App, Loader, NotFoundPage).
+- structural sublayer;
-- container sublayer. communicates with Application, Api and store.
+- container sublayer.

 Presentation sublayer: This layer contains simple components that accept data and have no business logic, no access to the Redux store and API.
 Can easily be reused elsewhere.
 Structural sublayer: This layer includes such components as pages.
 They also accept data and have no business logic and no access to Redux store and API.
 They have responsible for the structure.